project-chip/connectedhomeip/examples/pump-controller-app/nrfconnect/README.md

 the test mode using the default configuration.

-**Button 4** &mdash; Pressing the button once starts the NFC tag emulation and enables Bluetooth LE advertising for the predefined period of time.
+**Button 4** &mdash; Pressing the button once starts the NFC tag emulation and enables Bluetooth LE advertising for the predefined period of time (15 minutes by default).

 **SEGGER J-Link USB port** can be used to get logs from the device or communicate with it using the